giofahreza/ai-analytics-dashboard-kit/README.md

 ## 📄 License

-This project is developed for TINSIG AI Dashboard - Mining Data Analysis Platform.
+This project is an open-source template for AI Analytics Dashboard applications.
+Feel free to use, and modify for your private projects.

+### **Template Usage**
+- ✅ Modification allowed
+- ✅ Private use allowed
+- 📋 Attribution appreciated but not required

 ---

-**🎉 Happy Mining Data Analysis!**
+**🚀 Built with AI Analytics Dashboard Kit - Happy Building!**